AI Adoption Without Governance Creates Real Enterprise Risk

 Many organisations are rapidly adopting AI tools, copilots, models and autonomous agents across enterprise systems and workflows.
 But regardless of how these systems are introduced, the organisation using them remains accountable for how AI operates and influences decisions.

 Under the EU AI Act, organisations that use AI systems within their operations are considered “deployers.”
 This means they are responsible for ensuring those systems are governed, monitored and compliant.
+This includes responsibility for how AI systems scale operationally and how their usage impacts cost across the organisation.

 Without clear operational control, organisations risk...